 Julie Burns, Executive Director

-Julie Burns came to RIZE from the Blue Cross Blue Shield Foundation of Massachusetts where she was Senior Director of Administration and Communications since 2013, with responsibility for communication strategy, strategic planning, and administration.
+Julie Burns came to RIZE in August 2017 from the Blue Cross Blue Shield Foundation of Massachusetts where she was a senior director with responsibility for communication strategy, strategic planning, and administration.
 Prior to joining BCBSMA in September 2010, Ms. Burns worked for Boston Mayor Thomas M. Menino in various roles, including deputy chief of staff, director of the Office of Arts, Tourism, and Special Events, president of the Fund for Boston Neighborhoods, and executive director of Boston 2004, Inc., the not-for-profit, non-partisan corporation created to organize Boston’s preparations for the Democratic National Convention.
-Her other professional experience includes positions at the law firm of Holland & Knight in the government affairs practice, the Dewey Square Group, a grassroots and communications consulting firm, and the United States Senate in the office of Senator Charles S. Robb (D-VA).
+Her other professional experience includes positions in government affairs practice at the law firm of Holland & Knight, the Dewey Square Group, a grassroots and communications consulting firm, and the United States Senate in the office of Senator Charles S. Robb (D-VA).

-She is a member of Boston Mayor Martin J. Walsh’s Office of Recovery Services Substance Use Prevention advisory board.
-Ms. Burns also serves on the boards of the Boston Municipal Research Bureau, Dress for Success Boston, and the John F. Kennedy Library New Frontier Network.
+She was a member of Boston Mayor Martin J. Walsh’s Office of Recovery Services Substance Use Prevention advisory board and has served her community on several nonprofit boards and commissions.
+Ms. Burns currently serves on the steering committee of the John F. Kennedy Library New Frontier Network and the board of advisors of Boston Harbor Now.

 She received her bachelor of arts in political science from Virginia Commonwealth University in Richmond, Virginia, has a graduate certificate in public relations from Emerson College, and has completed senior executive programs at Babson University, Bentley University, and the Kennedy School of Government at Harvard University.